About the General Motors Retirees Chapter (GMRC)

 GM Retirees Chapter President’s Message

 Become an NRLN/GMRC Individual Member by making an annual contribution of $25, $50, $75 or more.
 Any amount you can contribute will be appreciated.
-You may make your check or money order payable to NRLN, Inc. and mail it with the Contribution Form below.
-Or, make your contribution with your credit card on the NRLN website at www.nrln.org.
-Click on the “Join Us” tab on the home page and select “Support the NRLN.”
-Or click here.
+You may make your check or money order payable to NRLN, Inc. and mail it with the Contribution Form.
+Or, make your contribution with your credit card.
+Click HERE to make a contribution.

 National Retiree Legislative Network – General Motors Retirees Chapter Contributions Form